jimmason/LittleEventBus/ReadMe.md

 #### Events
-Events should inherit from the Event base class and set the EventId to a new Guid.
+Events should inherit from the Event base class and set the EventId to a new Guid or the Id of your Aggregate Root Object.

 ```csharp
     public sealed class OrderPlaced : Event